Florida’s Disability Savings Program

 For so long, many individuals with disabilities were not able to save due to asset and resource limits imposed by their public benefits programs.
 For example, those receiving benefits like Supplemental Security Income or Medicaid were previously only allowed to save $2,000.

 These financial constraints inspired a group of parents, who have children with disabilities, to advocate for the passage of the ABLE Act which led to the creation of Florida’s qualified ABLE program: ABLE United.

-Since its official launch in July 2016, ABLE United has provided thousands of Floridians, of all ages and disability types, a new way to save through tax-advantaged saving and investment accounts – an account that allows for the saving of private funds that generally do not impact eligibility for current or future benefits.
+Since its official launch in July 2016, ABLE United has provided thousands of Floridians, of all ages and disability types, a new way to save through tax-advantaged saving and investment accounts without impact eligibility for current or future benefits.

-Funds in an ABLE account can be saved with the help of family, friends, and organizations through a gifting page – and may be used for Qualified Disability Expenses including everyday living expenses like groceries, housing, and medical appointments or for future expenses like purchasing a car or house.
-Individuals can save up to $15,000 each year in an account and those working have the opportunity to save even more through ABLE to Work.
+- Funds in an ABLE account may be used for Qualified Disability Expenses including everyday living expenses like groceries, housing, and medical appointments or for future expenses like purchasing a car or house.

-Additionally, to make saving – and withdrawing funds – even easier, account holders can take advantage of the optional ABLE prepaid card.
+- Account holders can take advantage of the optional ABLE prepaid card.
 It not only provides flexibility, but also an opportunity to teach children or young adults the importance of saving, budgeting, and keeping track of their expenses.
-Think of it as an ABLE United account on the go!

-Click below to get started or to learn more about how an ABLE account can help you reach your financial goals (resources are also available in Spanish at ableunited.com/espanol).Get Started
+Click below to get started or to learn more about how an ABLE account can help you reach your financial goals (resources are also available in Spanish).Get Started